szabgab/slides/golang/intro.md

 ## Variable declaration (var)
 {id: variable-declaration}
 {i: var}
+{i: :=}

-* There are 3 ways to declare variables
+* There are 3 ways to declare variables in Go

+{aside}
+The first one, the one that we have already seen uses the `:=` operator.
+It declares a variable and immediately assigns a value to it.
+The type of the variable is deducted from the value assigned to it.
+{/aside}

+{aside}
+The second in our example uses the `var` keyword and explicitely sets the type. `var b int32 = 2` This is used when we would like to fine-tune the type of the variable.
+{/aside}

+{aside}
+In the third example `var a int16` we declare the variable but we don't assign any value to it yet.
+This is used when need don't know the initial value when we declare the variable.
+This can happen, for example, when we are looking for some value in a loop, and we would like the result to be available outside of the loop.
+This is related to the scoping of variables that we'll discuss later.
+{/aside}

 ![](examples/variables/variables.go)

 ## Default values of variables
 {id: default-values}
+{i: false}

 Variables declared without an explicit initial value are given their zero value as default.

-* 0 for numeric types,
+* 0 for numeric types.
-* false for the boolean type, and
 * "" (the empty string) for strings.
+* `false` for the boolean type.

 ![](examples/zero/zero.go)